martinduke/quic-version-alt-svc-parameter/draft-duke-httpbis-quic-version-alt-svc.md

 # Security Considerations

-This document inherits the security considerations of {{RFC7838}}, especially the implications of "Changing Protocols" in Section 9.3.
+This document inherits the security considerations of {{ALT-SVC}}, especially the implications of "Changing Protocols" in Section 9.3.
 There are few protocol properties guaranteed to hold across all QUIC versions, so endpoints should be aware what capabilities are intrinsic to the QUIC versions they are